 The advanced dual language leadership professional learning opportunity, builds upon what is established in the essentials workshop.
 Participants are able to identify areas of strength, and strands that require attention.
 Through the use of in-depth reflection, using the rubrics in the Guiding Principles for Dual Language Education: Third Edition, this tailored workshop allows participants to fully focus on meeting the specific needs of the community they serve.

 The Dual Language Advocate: A Journey Towards Sociocultural Competence

 Dual language educators and leaders must actively advocate for dual language programs.
-An integral component of this advocacy must include actively working to ensure that all stakeholders are engaging in conversations about bias, privilege, discrimination, and ultimately, creating educational environments where all students, families, educators, and community members feel valued and respected, as delineated in the third goal of dual language education – sociocultural competence.
-Participants in this workshop will engage with culturally-responsive strategies that will be able to be implemented at the classroom, school and district levels.
+An integral component of this advocacy work must include ensuring that all stakeholders engage in conversations about bias, privilege, discrimination, and systems of oppression.
+Ultimately, the goal is to create educational environments where all students, families, educators, and community members are valued and respected.

 The Dual Language Keynote Address

 The keynote address professional learning opportunity is specifically designed, in collaboration with district leadership, to address stakeholders’ needs.
-The varied topics can include, but are not limited to: serving language learners, differentiation in dual language programs, sociocultural competence, serving special populations, parent involvement, biliteracy instruction, the three goals of dual language, and testimonios.
+The varied topics can include, but are not limited to: serving language learners, differentiation in dual language programs, sociocultural competence, critical consciousness, serving special populations, parent involvement, biliteracy instructional practices, the three goals of dual language education, anti-bias/anti-racism educational practices, and testimonios.